Mary Stein

-Early life
+Early life and education

 Stein was born in Marquette, Michigan and grew up in Milwaukee, Wisconsin.
 She began her acting career performing in plays.
 She graduated from Franklin High School and she received a B.A. degree from Marquette University in 1980.
 She then attended the Juilliard School's Drama Division as a member of Group 13 (1980–1984).
 Other students at Juilliard during that time include Val Kilmer (Group 10), Kevin Spacey (Group 12), and Thomas Gibson (Group 14).

 Career

-Following graduation from Juilliard, Mary got her first screen acting job in the "Time's Arrow" episode of Star Trek: The Next Generation, playing an alien nurse.
+Following graduation from Juilliard, Stein got her first screen acting job in the "Time's Arrow" episode of Star Trek: The Next Generation, playing an alien nurse.
 As her career developed, she played roles such as Miss Floom, the landlady and owner of the Flealands Hotel in Babe: Pig in the City and Miss Rue Who in How the Grinch Stole Christmas.
 Some of her well-known television roles include Ms. Sneed on General Hospital and Gerda in Providence.
 She also appeared in Clint Eastwood's film Changeling, alongside Angelina Jolie.